Protect Yourself – Updated April 2026

 View gambling as entertainment, not income

-Casino games are designed for the house to win in the long run.
-There are no systems or strategies that guarantee wins.
-View each game as paid entertainment – any winnings are a bonus, not an entitlement.
+Casino games are designed with a house edge.
+No system or strategy guarantees wins.
+View each session as paid entertainment — any winnings are a bonus, not an expectation.

 7